 The fact that many upright trees in this strata have different bedding than that which surrounds them suggests that they were transported before burial.
 It also appears (from the drawings above) that these two trees do not have attached roots-- again suggesting that they are not in situ.
 Note also that Lyell's stump has its base directly over a bed of shale, as opposed to coal.

-Another example worth looking into is the tree below -- that was also said to be in situ.
+Another example is the tree below -- that was also said to be in situ.
 This tree was located about 12-16 feet below the Sydney Main Coal-Seam and had both roots and rootlets attached.

 An Upright Tree with Attached Rootlets: